WalidAmmarAli/Microverse-Project-module1/README.md

 - What is the main funtion of this page ?

-  - This page is only a simple presentation of microverse hello
+  - This page is only a simple presentation of microverse hello.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>